HBevilacqua/neural_network_backprop_fromscratch/README.md

 ∂f/∂x, ∂f/∂Y, ...) into a vector.

 #### Gardient descent
-It is a first order optmization algorithm to fing the minimum of a function, generally used in ML when it is not possible to find the solutions of the equation ∂L(θ)/∂θ = 0, I mean all θ that min L(θ).
+It is a first order optmization algorithm to fing the minimum of a function, generally used in ML when it is not possible to find the solutions of the equation ∂J(θ)/∂θ = 0, I mean all θ that min L(θ).

+#### Regression
+Regression tries to predict outputs of a function according to its inputs (= find the relationship between Y and X).

+#### Linear regression
+Linear regression is a linear model, e.g. a model that assumes a linear relationship between the input variables (x) and the single output variable (y).

 #### Backpropagation
 Supervised method (gradient descent) to train networks, see the tuto above-mentioned for more details.